narwhalacademy/zebra-crossing/README.md

 Alternately, hotlines that don't focus on digital safety may still be able to help:

-- [The Coalition Against Stalkerware](https://stopstalkerware.org/) has three hotlines (one in Germany, two in the US) listed at the bottom of their website.
+- The Coalition Against Stalkerware links to hotlines and organizations in 13 countries on [their resources page](https://stopstalkerware.org/resources/).
 - The [Cyber Civil Rights Initiative has a crisis helpline](https://www.cybercivilrights.org/contact-us/) for victims of nonconsensual pornography or other forms of online abuse.
 - Freemuse offers [artist assistance](https://freemuse.org/artist-assistance/) to artists at risk of threats, attacks, imprisonments, or exile.